-When you register for the seminar, you may identify the leadership level that you are seeking: O-1, O-2, I, M-rock, M-snow, M, E-rock, E-snow, or E. If you are not sure, that's no problem, you can let us know after the seminar.
-The choice will depend on the level of outings you intend to lead.
+When you register for the seminar, you may identify the leadership level that you are seeking O-1, O-2, I, M-rock, M-snow, M, E-rock, E-snow, or E. If you are not sure, that's no problem, you can let us know after the seminar.
 We recommend that you start at the "O" level in order to get experience managing groups of participants before attempting a more technical rating.
-However, that is not a requirement - if qualified, you can begin the Leadership Training Program as an E-level candidate.
+However, that is not a requirement.
+If qualified, you can begin the Leadership Training Program as an E-level candidate.
 There is no requirement to obtain certification in succession.
-You will begin your journey as a "Leader Trainee"; when you have satisfied the prerequisites you will become a "Provisional" Leader.
+You will begin your journey as a "Leader Trainee."
+When you have satisfied the prerequisites, you will become a "Provisional" Leader.

 You may obtain progressive leadership certifications without having to repeat similar requirements and without additional fees; you simply complete those unique requirements of the next level.
-Once certified at a specific level, leaders may conduct outings at or below that level for a sponsoring group, section, or committee.
+Once certified at a specific level, leaders may conduct outings at or below that level for a sponsoring Angeles Chapter group, section, or committee (GSC).

-Provisional Status
+Provisional Leadership

-Once you have satisfied the prerequisites (membership, seminar, qualifying experience tripss, First Aid/CPR and specific ratings requirements), LTC Admin Chair will designate you as a provisional leader.
+Once you have satisfied the prerequisites (membership, seminar, qualifying experience trips, First Aid/CPR and specific ratings requirements), LTC Admin Chair will designate you as a provisional leader.
+Before you go and do that provisional outing, review Chapters 2, 3 and 4 and more to remind yourself of Club policies, safety, best practices and how to conduct your outing.